astorguy/py4spice/README.md

 Ngspice is the today's open source version of the original SPICE.
 It's the simulation engine of several electronic design automation (EDA) programs.
 Knowledge of Ngspice gives you solid understanding of all SPICE derivatives.

 ## Typical Python Script Flow
-The Python-for-Spice modules are used to help you control Ngspice with a Python script.
+The Python-for-Spice modules help you control Ngspice with a Python script.
 The flow of the script will likely follow a simple three-stage structure:
 1. Prepare the input file (*netlist*) required for simulation
 1. Execute Ngspice simulation(s)
 1. Convert the simulation results to dictionaries or NumPy arrays